Get the Diagnostic

 Measured Result

-Successfully scaled to 45 without the usual chaos.
+Successfully scaled to 45 without the usual breakdown.
 New processes documented from day one.
-Automation added only after stability confirmed.
+Automation added only after the foundation was solid.

 The Common Thread